 The point raised by Minick was driven home by further reporting on the issue.
 A pro-Palestinian couple that is suing NSO for having been used to surveil them found themselves the subject of a fake persona who was contributing to well-known English-language Jewish publications.
 The convergence of unsubstantiated allegations adds to growing concern that both the systematic allegations of surveillance by ideologues sharing anti-Israeli pro-Islamist views and the proliferation of plagiarized articles under assumed names may be a long-term, well-planned disinformation campaign that effectively illustrates the infrastructure and broad reach of Qatar’s information warfare.

 Irina Tsukerman is a human rights and national security attorney based in New York.
-She has written extensively on geopolitics and U.S. foreign policy for a variety of American, Israeli and other international publications.
+She has written on geopolitics and U.S. foreign policy for a variety of American, Israeli and international publications.

 This article was first published by the Begin-Sadat Center for Strategic Studies.